nBecky7/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Printing a variable whether its negative or positive
+This program will assign a random number to the variable